 When it comes to introducing your parent or relative to different gadgets and apps, a good idea is to ask your children to lend a hand.
 They are digital natives, so they are more experienced with technology and, typically, better at explaining it in simple words.
 Another factor in favor of this strategy is that the teaching may be better received when provided by a grandchild.
 Sometimes, parent-child dynamics can add more drama and tension to the situation.

-So, how can we use technology to disrupt aging?
+So, how can we use technology to help as we age?

 The demand for home automation technology is growing exponentially.
 Why?
 It’s all about making life a little simpler and less stressful; so one can enjoy retirement, without being too concerned about the aging process.